 Arslan: The Warriors of Legend presents an interesting story that's filled with varying factions and perspectives that generally delivers.
 The levels are of great scope and the areas are filled with enemy troops for you to mindlessly slaughter in droves.
 I did however feel that the story was cut short considering all the build-up and I did have some problems with the enemies spawning in front of me which wrecked the feeling of the battle.
 Arslan was a really capturing game and the amount of heroes to play as was fantastic since new ones were constantly showing.
 It was really interesting following this young prince's journey to reclaim the throne and the adventures between.

-Review Done on Arslan: The Warriors of Legend for Xbox One
+Arslan: The Warriors of Legend Review on Xbox One

 Review Code Provided by One PR Studio